a-gram/audioneex/docs/build.rst

 Prerequisites
 -------------

-The engine itself only needs the following dependencies to build
+The engine itself only needs the following dependencies to build and run

 * Boost 1.6
 * FFTSS 3.0
 * Tokyo Cabinet 1.4 / Couchbase 5.1

-To build the full package, including the examples, you need to add the following optional dependencies
+To build the full package, including the examples, you need to add the following optional components

 * TagLib
 * FFMpeg